ai4colonoscopy/.github/profile/README.md

 - 😀 **No added risk to colonoscopy**
     - Here's the best part - all these benefits come with zero additional risk to the patient.
 It's like getting a free upgrade on your health check!

-## 🌏 Welcome to the world of intelligent colonoscopy!
+## 🌏 Welcome to the World of Intelligent Colonoscopy!

 The past few years have been a wild ride in the world of **intelligent colonoscopy** techniques.
 Let me tell you about one of our proudest achievements: